kcakar/StudyAngular/README.md

       <base href="/">
       ```
    2) Add th routing module to the app.module.ts
-   3) Set the routes using forRoot method
+   3) Set the routes using forRoot method:
       ```
       @NgModule({
         imports: [